labex-labs/open-source-labs/rust/rust-book/lab-ch03-05-control-flow/step8.md

 # Loop Labels to Disambiguate Between Multiple Loops

 If you have loops within loops, `break` and `continue` apply to the innermost loop at that point.
 You can optionally specify a _loop label_ on a loop that you can then use with `break` or `continue` to specify that those keywords apply to the labeled loop instead of the innermost loop.
 Loop labels must begin with a single quote.
-Here’s an example with two nested loops:
+Here's an example with two nested loops:

 ```rust
 fn main() {